-Tiffany J. Cramer is an associate in the Wilmington office.
+Tiffany J. Cramer is Senior Counsel in the Wilmington office.
 Her entire practice is devoted to litigation, with an emphasis on corporate mismanagement & derivative stockholder actions and mergers & acquisitions.

 Together with the Firm’s Partners, Ms. Cramer has assisted in the prosecution of numerous shareholder and unitholder class and derivative actions arising pursuant to Delaware law, including:

 - In re Starz Stockholder Litigation, A. No. 12584-VCG (Del.
 Ch.)
 (Co-Lead Counsel in Court of Chancery class action challenging the acquisition of Starz by Lions Gate Entertainment Corporation, which led to a settlement of $92.5 million).

 - In re Freeport McMoRan Copper & Gold, Inc. Deriv.
 Litig., A. No. 815-VCN (Del.
 Ch.)
 (Co-Lead Counsel in Court of Chancery derivative litigation arising from Freeport McMoRan Copper & Gold, Inc.’s acquisition of Plains Exploration Production Co. and McMoran Exploration Production Co, which led to a settlement valued at nearly $154 million, including an unprecedented $147.5 million dividend paid to Freeport’s stockholders).